 • A signaller should be provided and in a safe position to direct the excavator’s operation and any pedestrian movements;

 • A clearance of over 0.5 m needs to be maintained between any part of the machine, particularly the ballast weight, and the nearest obstruction.

 • An effective excavator inspection checklist maintenance regime should be introduced to identify potential defects and prevent use of faulty excavators

-A programme of daily visual excavator inspections checklist checks and servicing schedules should be established.
+A programme of daily visual excavator inspection checklist checks and servicing schedules should be established.
 Excavator drivers should be encouraged to report defects or problems that are found using the good to go safety excavator inspection checklist programme.
 Reported problems should be put right quickly and the faulty excavator taken out of service if the item is safety critical.
 Daily excavator inspections check ensure that problems are discovered quickly, before they become major issues which could cause a serious accident.

 Preventative maintenance of excavators will help prevent break downs and lost valuable work time that could have been avoided.
-A Good to Go Safety excavator inspections checklist enables daily excavator inspections check to be completed and recorded before displaying the findings in the status tag for all to see.
+A Good to Go Safety excavator inspection checklist enables daily excavator inspection check to be completed and recorded before displaying the findings in the status tag for all to see.
 This essential excavator inspections checklist can be used in conjunction with the excavator manufacturer’s manual.
 Helps compliance with PUWER, LOLER, CDM, & HSE legislation and best practice.